All Episodes

 By the way, that's not the worst of it either.

-Yeah, it turns out that um that laptop from hell from Hunter Biden's uh viewpoint is still causing problems because the Epic Times reported that Hunter Biden said in a text message that that story that the Secret Service went, even though Hunter lied on his gun application.
+Yeah, it turns out that that laptop from hell from Hunter Biden's viewpoint is still causing problems because the Epoch Times reported that Hunter Biden said in a text message that that story that the Secret Service went, even though Hunter lied on his gun application.

-And by the way, Eric Trump is 100% right, because if you know he or his brother, if they ever dared lie on a form for a firearm, the way Hunter Biden did, I don't think they'd ever get out of jail.
+And by the way, Eric Trump is 100% right because if he or his brother, if they ever dared lie on a form for a firearm the way Hunter Biden did, I don't think they'd ever get out of jail.

 If you're conservative, you get put in jail for jaywalking, spitting on the sidewalk.